moditect/jfrunit/README.md

 ## Why JfrUnit?

-While unit testing of functional requirements is a standard practice, identifying performance regressions (increased latencies, reduced throughput) through automated tests is much harder: e.g. assertions on specific request runtime are prone to failures in virtualized/containerized CI environments due to concurrent load of other jobs.
+While unit testing of functional requirements is a standard practice, identifying performance regressions (e.g. increased latencies, reduced throughput) through automated tests is much harder: e.g. assertions on specific request runtimes are prone to failures in virtualized/containerized CI environments due to concurrent load of other jobs.

-JfrUnit provides a fresh angle to this topic by supporting assertions not on metrics like latency/throughput themselves, but on indirect metrics which may impact those.
+JfrUnit offers a fresh angle to this topic by supporting assertions not on metrics like latency/throughput themselves, but on indirect metrics which may impact those.
-Based on JDK Flight Recorder events, JfrUnit allows you execute assertions e.g. against memory allocation, database IO, and number of executed SQL statements for a defined workload.
+Based on JDK Flight Recorder events, JfrUnit allows you execute assertions e.g. against memory allocation, database IO, and number of executed SQL statements, for a defined workload.
-Failures of such assertions are indicators for potential performance regressions, as a code change may have introduced higher GC pressure, fetching of unneccessary data from the database, or common SQL problems like N+1 SELECT statements.
+Starting off from a defined base line, future failures of such assertions are indicators for potential performance regressions in an application, as a code change may have introduced higher GC pressure, the retrieval of unneccessary data from the database, or common SQL problems like N+1 SELECT statements.

 JfrUnit provide means of identifying and analysizing such issues in a reliable, environment independent way in standard JUnit tests, before they manifest as performance regressions in production.